-- Assess sexual history to determine all possible sites exposed (pharyngeal, rectal, cervical/vaginal, urethral). - Nucleic acid amplification (NAAT) for CT and NG can be collected from urine, pharyngeal, rectal, vaginal, cervical and urethral.
-For women, a vaginal NAAT test is preferred, as it is more sensitive than a urine NAAT test - If you are highly suspicious of gonorrhea, where possible, do both a NAAT and culture, as a NAAT is more sensitive, while a culture provides antibiotic susceptibility testing. - If a patient has a positive gonorrhea result on a NAAT but a culture was not done initially, a gonorrhea culture at the time of treatment should be done to detect potential antibiotic resistance - Refer to page 2 of this May 9, 2023 Public Health Alert for more details on swab choices for NAAT/culture as swabs are specific for sampling sites.
+- Assess sexual history to determine all possible sites exposed (pharyngeal, rectal, cervical/vaginal, urethral). - Nucleic acid amplification (NAAT) for CT and NG can be collected from the approved anatomical sites (urine, pharyngeal, rectal, vaginal, cervical and urethral). - If you are highly suspicious of gonorrhea, where possible, do both a NAAT and culture, as a NAAT is more sensitive, while a culture provides antibiotic susceptibility testing. - If you have a positive gonorrhea result on a NAAT but a culture was not done initially, a gonorrhea culture at the time of treatment is indicated in case of antibiotic resistance - Refer to page 2 of this May 9, 2023 Public Health Alert for more details on swab choices for NAAT/culture as swabs are specific for sampling sites.